1x-technologies/halodi-unity-package-registry-manager/README.md

 #### Notes for specific providers

-**Github**: Create a [Personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line), make sure "write:packages", "read:packages" and "delete:packages" are selected.
+**Github**: Create a [Personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line), make sure to select "read:packages" for adding packages to a project and "write:packages" if you want to publish packages.
 Copy the personal access token directly in the "Token" field (ignore Generate Token).

 **Bintray**: In Generate Token, select "bintray" as method and press "Get token".
 Enter your credentials.
 Note: Your credentials are not checked here, the token is calculated from your credentials.